-Extending credit and loans to, and purchasing, selling or trading transferable securities and bonds issued by the Russian government, the Central Bank of Russia, or any entity acting on behalf of or at the direction of the Central Bank of Russia, including the Russian National Wealth Fund, is prohibited.
+Extending credit and loans to, and purchasing, selling or trading transferable securities and bonds issued by the Russian Government, the Central Bank of Russia, or any entity acting on behalf of or at the direction of the Central Bank of Russia, including the Russian National Wealth Fund, is prohibited.

 EU persons are also prohibited from making any transaction related to the management of reserves and assets of the Central Bank of Russia with any person or entity acting on behalf of or directed by the Central Bank of Russia.
-EU Member States may authorise such transactions only if they are necessary to maintain the financial stability of the EU or an EU Member State.
+EU Member State authorities may authorise those transactions only if they are necessary to maintain the financial stability of the EU or an EU Member State.